eoinmakers/bank-js/README.md

 - Extracted the operation used to convert the amount to pence into a new method, `toPence`.
 - Moved the extracted methods to their own file, `src/conversion.js`.

+### Withdrawals

+- [ ] 3

+> As a Customer,
+> So I can spend my money,
+> I want to be able to withdraw from my account

+Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900

 <!-- Links -->